quantumx-apps/filebrowserDocs/content/en/docs/user-guides/Other/standalone.md

 This way compose file will take the variables' value when docker compose starts FileBrowser.

 Update the compose file with `user: "$UID:$GID"` instead.
-Lastly update the data folder owner with the same ID as well with,
+Lastly, update the data folder owner with the same ID as well with

 ```bash
 chown -R 1001:1001 data